Optimizing Inventory Placement for a Downstream Online Matching Problem: Introduction

 over the randomly-drawn demand vector $D$.
 Assuming for now that the distribution of $D$ has small support, the fractional relaxation of the placement problem,

-can be formulated as an LP by enumerating over the possible realizations of $D$.
+can be formulated as an LP by enumerating the possible realizations of $D$.
 It is important to note that the optimal solution of~\eqref{eqn:relaxationIntro} can indeed be fractional even though the bipartite matching LP for any fixed $D$ is integral.
 In fact, we show that the value of~\eqref{eqn:relaxationIntro} can shrink by a factor of $1-(1-1/d)^d$ when $x$ is constrained to lie in $\bZ^n_{\ge0}$ (\Cref{lem:tight_example} in \textbf{\Cref{subsec:rounding}}).
 Our main result is to show that this factor is in fact tight, i.e.\ any fractional placement $x$ can be rounded into an integer placement $R(x)=(R_1(x),\ldots,R_n(x))\in\bZ_{\ge0}^n$ such that $\bE_{D}[\OFF(R(x),D)]\ge(1-(1-1/d)^d)\bE_{D}[\OFF(x,D)]$ (\Cref{thm:rand_rounding} in \textbf{\Cref{subsec:rounding}}).
-We develop a randomized rounding specifically for this problem based on applying the fundamental rounding procedure of \citet{gandhi2006dependent} in two iterations, which requires new techniques as we describe in \textbf{\Cref{subsec:rounding}}.
+We develop a randomized rounding for this problem based on applying the fundamental rounding procedure of \citet{gandhi2006dependent} in two iterations.
+In the first iteration, we round the inventory placements obtained in~\eqref{eqn:relaxationIntro} and in the second iteration we round the LP variables defining $\OFF(x,D)$ for every possible outcome of the demand vector $D$.
+This second iteration rounding must depend on the outcome of the first iteration, which requires a new rounding subroutine that we describe in \textbf{\Cref{subsec:rounding}}.